antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   The entries are of type [Navbar item](#navbar-item).
 * `logLevel` - string specifying minimum level of verbosity notification has to have to be displayed.
   It can be one of `INFO`, `WARNING`, `ERROR`.
+* `tag` - String value assigned to each node type defined in the current specification (not in included subspecifications)
 * `editableTypes` - Boolean specifying whether nodes can be edited.
   It may be changed later in the UI (given that `toggleableEditableTypes` is enabled in the specification).
   The default value is `false`.